 - Support of a partitioned single virtual storage of up to 16 MB with pages of 2K.
 Up to 15 user program partitions and 37 system task partitions can be defined depending on the virtual and real storage available.
-A system with 160K bytes of available real storage is sufficient for all VS1 standard features but may use only a few, if any, optional features.
-In general, function and advantages can be restricted by the amount of real storage available.
-Therefore, many users may find that a processor storage size of 256K or larger is most effective for VS1 on the Model 145. - Improved management of peripheral I/O operations, provided by the new Job Entry Subsystem (JES), a performance-oriented replacement for readers and writers.
+VS1 will operate with all Model 168 processor storage sizes.
+OS/VS2 may offer greater advantages for the Model 168 user. - Improved management of peripheral I/O operations, provided by the new Job Entry Subsystem (JES), a performance-oriented replacement for readers and writers.
 JES, a standard feature in VS1, contains many features of the HASP program now used optionally with MFT.
-Moreover, JES supports any number of readers and writers, subject only to the availability of system resources, in contrast to OS MFT, which supports three readers and 36 writers. - Improved remote job entry, to be provided by the new Remote Entry Services facility (RES).
+Moreover, JES supports any number of readers and writers, subject only to the availability of system resources, in contrast to OS/MFT, which supports three readers and 36 writers. - Improved remote job entry to be provided by the new Remote Entry Services facility (RES).
 Because RES is a logical and functional extension of JES, jobs can be submitted to a VS1 system remotely or locally using the same job control statements and commands.
-(RES is not available at initial release of VS1.) - Job scheduling improvements that reduce contention for the job queue and make small partition scheduling more efficient.

-- Other operational improvements that accrue because of virtual storage, such as management of real storage by the control program rather than the operator and scheduling personnel, and the eased handling of high-priority jobs because of less storage fragmentation. - A new data management access method, virtual storage access method (VSAM), to offer increased functional capability with ISAM program compatibility.
+(RES is not available at initial release of VS1.) - Job scheduling improvements that reduce contention for the job queue and make small partition scheduling more efficient. - Other operational improvements that accrue because of virtual storage, such as management of real storage by the control program rather than the operator and scheduling personnel, and the eased handling of high-priority jobs because of less storage fragmentation. - A new data management access method, virtual storage access method (VSAM), to offer increased functional capability with ISAM program compatibility.
 VSAM introduces a new data format that provides increased data stability for use in data base environments.
 Data portability between OS/VS and DOS/VS systems also now becomes possible with VSAM data sets.
 A compatibility interface permits most programs written for ISAM data sets to access VSAM data sets without recompilation or link editing.
-VSAM also offers the potential for performance improvements relative to ISAM virtual storage systems.
+VSAM also offers the potential for performance improvements relative to ISAM in virtual storage systems.
 Routines to convert ISAM data to VSAM data are provided.
 (VSAM is not available at initial release of VS1.)